MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 ## Release 1.42.0

 !!! warning
-    The database migration of release 1.42.0 didn't run on some installations with MySQL databases and broke up with an error message.
-MySQL users should skip this release and update directly to 1.43.0.
+    The database migration in version 1.42.0 did not work on some installations with MySQL databases and aborted with an error message.
+MySQL users should skip this version and update directly to 1.43.0.

 **Breaking changes**